Confederate privateer

 In the early days of the war, enthusiasm for The Confederacy was high, and many ship owners responded to the appeal by applying for letters of marque.
 Not all of those who gained authorization actually went to sea, but the numbers of privateers were high enough to be a major concern for US Secretary of the Navy Gideon Welles.
 Many ships of the Union Navy were diverted from blockade duty in efforts to capture privateers.
 Most of the privateers managed to remain free, but enough were caught that the owners and crew had to consider the risk seriously.
 The capture of the privateers Savannah and Jefferson Davis resulted in important court cases that did much to define the nature of the Civil War itself.

 Initial enthusiasm could not be sustained.
-Privateers found it difficult to deliver their captures to Confederate courts, and as a result the expected profits were never realized.
+The initial prospects for profit were dealt a crippling blow after neutral states quickly closed their ports to all privateers, who found it difficult to deliver their captures to Confederate ports against an increasingly effective Union blockade.
+As a result the expected profits were never realized.
 By the end of the first year of the war, the risks far exceeded the benefits in the minds of most owners and crews.
 The practice continued only sporadically through the rest of the war as the Confederate government turned its efforts against Northern commerce over to commissioned Confederate Navy commerce raiders such as the CSS Alabama and CSS Florida.

 The Civil War was the last time a belligerent power seriously resorted to privateering.
 The practice had already been outlawed among European countries by the Declaration of Paris (1856).
 Following the Civil War, the United States agreed to abide by the Declaration of Paris.
-More important than any international agreements, however, is the fact that the increased cost and sophistication of naval weaponry effectively removed any reasonable prospects for profit for private enterprise naval warfare.
+More important than any international agreements, however, was the recognition by ship owners that the increased cost and sophistication of maritime vessels and naval weaponry had effectively eliminated any reasonable prospects for profit for private enterprise naval warfare.